rahmanfadhil/cotton/docs/guide/serializer.md

 # Serializer

 Serializing is a technique in programming where you transform a class instance into plain object and vice versa.
-Since the [Model](model.md) API doesn't have any validation or serialization feature, Cotton provide a seperate set of tools for you to do such things.
+Since the [Model](model.md) API doesn't come with validation or serialization feature, Cotton provide a seperate set of tools for you to do such things.

 ## Getting started